 When the Town of Homestead incorporated on January 27, 1913, its officials had no municipal building in which to meet.
 Sistrunk Hall, a wooden building located just west of the 1911 Bank of Homestead building, became the first structure to be used for municipal purposes.
 The Hall was built by Edward A. Sistrunk, who owned the Homestead Grocery (later the home to Fuchs Bakery and now the home of Ages Ago Antiques) and who became Chief of Police for the town of Homestead in 1916.
 Sistrunk Hall burned down on September 7, 1916.

 Recognizing the need for a town-owned municipal building, the Town Council considered several options.
 According to an article that appeared in the February 8, 1917, issue of The Homestead Enterprise, William J. Krome proposed a location north of Mowry, while G. W. Hall recommended a site south of Mowry.
 By a vote of 4-3, the Town Council decided to build the structure on lots 7 and 8 of Block 1 in the Commerce Addition.
 The lots cost $700, $300 of which was contributed by unnamed private individuals.
 At the same meeting, the town awarded the contract to build the town hall to John F. Umphrey for $4,418.00, exclusive of doors.
 He was to start work in 15 days and complete the job in 90.
 Umphrey, a local contractor, built a number of buildings in the area including what is now Neva King Cooper School.
 Two of Umphrey’s most well-known buildings are no longer extant.
-The Lodge in Royal Palm State Park, moved to Homestead in the late 1950s, was demolished after Hurricane Andrew and Homestead High School was torn down in the 1970s.
+The Lodge in Royal Palm State Park, moved to Homestead in the late 1950s, was demolished after Hurricane Andrew and Homestead High School was torn down in 1983.

 Harold Hastings Mundy, who was born in 1878 in Ontario, Canada, crafted the design for the structure.
 Mundy, an architect for the Dade County School district, also designed Coconut Grove Elementary School, Robert E. Lee Junior High School, and Miami Edison High School.